Diclofenac, 100 mg 20 pcs

 Symptoms:

-Vomiting, gastrointestinal bleeding, epigastric pain, diarrhea, dizziness, tinnitus, lethargy, seizures, rare – increased BP, acute renal failure, hepatotoxic effects, respiratory depression, coma.
+vomiting, bleeding from the gastrointestinal tract, epigastric pain, diarrhea, dizziness, tinnitus, lethargy, convulsions, rarely – increased blood pressure, acute renal failure, hepatotoxic effect, respiratory depression, coma.

 Treatment: